-Measuring 41 millimeters in diameter and some 11 millimeters thick, the case is a bit larger than your average classic dress watch, but, hey, this limited edition device is not particularly you average time teller either.
+Measuring 41 millimeters in diameter and some 11 millimeters thick, the case is a bit larger than your average classic dress watch, but, hey, this limited edition device is not particularly your average time-teller either.
 Also, being a tad oversized, the white gold case is still pretty far from being considered ‘massive’ and can easily be worn with formal attire.

 One more thing to consider, though.
-The long(ish) lugs add a couple of millimeters on both sides of the watch, so, if you happen to have a relatively narrow wrist and are planning to actually wear this device on a regular basis, you may want to try on you own wrist first before investing a pile of cash into otherwise absolutely gorgeous watch that is enough to buy a luxury sedan.
+The long(ish) lugs add a couple of millimeters on both sides, so, if you happen to have a relatively narrow wrist and are planning to actually wear this device on a regular basis, you may want to try on your own wrist first before investing a pile of cash into an otherwise absolutely gorgeous watch that is enough to buy a luxury sedan.

 Dial & Legibility

-As I have already noted, the new Girard-Perregaux ww.tc World Wide Time Control John Harrison retains the basic layout of a “worldtimer”, but has it stripped to bare minimum leaving only hour and minute hands, a rotating internal 24-hour ring with day and night indication, as well as the signature “City Disk” with names of big cities corresponding to each respective time zone.
+As I have already noted, the ww.tc John Harrison retains the basic layout of a “worldtimer”, but has it stripped to a bare minimum leaving nothing more than the hour and minute hands, a rotating internal 24-hour ring with day and night indication, as well as the signature “City Disk” with names of big cities corresponding to each respective time zone.

-However, being equipped with a white gold dial, which is decorated with so called Champleve enamel, the watch compensates for the lack of indicators with an exquisitely finished world map centered over the Atlantics.
+However, being equipped with a white gold dial, which is decorated with the so-called Champleve enamel, the watch compensates for the lack of indicators with an exquisitely finished world map centered over the Atlantics.